cervonwong/sona-javafx/README.md

 **This project is currently only built for Windows, support for MacOS and Linux is coming soon.**

-To start using Sona, download the latest JAR file from [Releases](https://github.com/cervonwong/Sona/releases).
+To start using Sona on Windows 10, download the latest JAR file from [Releases](https://github.com/cervonwong/Sona/releases).

 ### The basics of Sona